bojan-mihajlovic/Kaggle----IEEE-Fraud-Detection/README.md

-# Kaggle--IEEE-Fraud-Detection <br />
+# Kaggle -- IEEE-Fraud-Detection <br />
-Kaggle IEEE Fraud Detection Project -- Silver Medal Solution
+Kaggle IEEE Fraud Detection Project - Silver Medal Solution

 Imagine standing at the check-out counter at the grocery store with a long line behind you and the cashier not-so-quietly announces that your card has been declined.
 In this moment, you probably aren’t thinking about the data science that determined your fate.